ashishb/android-security-awesome/README.md

 1. [apk-mitm](https://github.com/shroudedcode/apk-mitm) - A CLI application that prepares Android APK files for HTTPS inspection
 1. [Noia](https://github.com/0x742/noia) - Simple Android application sandbox file browser tool
 1. [Obfuscapk](https://github.com/ClaudiuGeorgiu/Obfuscapk) — Obfuscapk is a modular Python tool for obfuscating Android apps without requiring their source code.
+1. [DexShield](https://github.com/garibayivan/DexShield) — Open-source (Apache 2.0) Android code obfuscation and protection framework built on ASM: name obfuscation, AES-256 string encryption and RASP, with a CLI and Gradle plugin.
 1. [ARMANDroid](https://github.com/Mobile-IoT-Security-Lab/ARMANDroid) - ARMAND (Anti-Repackaging through Multi-pattern, Anti-tampering based on Native Detection) is a novel anti-tampering protection scheme that embeds logic bombs and AT detection nodes directly in the apk file without needing its source code.
 1. [MVT (Mobile Verification Toolkit)](https://github.com/mvt-project/mvt) - a collection of utilities to simplify and automate the process of gathering forensic traces helpful to identify a potential compromise of Android and iOS devices
 1. [Dexmod](https://github.com/google/dexmod) - a tool to exemplify patching Dalvik bytecode in a DEX (Dalvik Executable) file and assist in the static analysis of Android applications.